The Best Zoos and Aquariums in NYC

-Bronx Zoo — The Bronx
+Bronx Zoo – Bronx Park, the Bronx

-The largest of the NYC zoos, the Bronx Zoo spans over 250 acres and has 750 species on display—it's impossible to experience it all in one day, although it's certainly fun to try!
+The largest of the city's zoos, the Bronx Zoo spans more than 250 acres and has 750 species on display—it's impossible to experience it all in one day, though it's certainly fun to try.
 Animal habitats are organized by geographic location and species, so you'll find the lions in the African Plains, the gorillas in the Congo Gorilla Forest, and the leopards in the Himalayan Highlands.
-Plus, there are giraffes, monkeys, bears, and tigers, to name just a small sample of the kid-favorite species you'll find at this epic NYC destination.
-The Children's Zoo offers a tamer, tactile experience for those who are looking for a more hands-on visit: little ones can interact with donkeys, sheep, and goats.
-In addition to animals, the zoo boasts a 4-D theater, a bug-themed carousel, and an epic Nature Trek experience that offers families a birds-eye view of the zoo—literally!
-Nature Trek lets children as young as 3 climb through elevated tunnels and across rope bridges to see zoo attractions from the treetops.
-Older kids (7 and up) can navigate the Treetop Adventure, which offers a zipline over a river and an obstacle course suspended in the trees.
-If you come on a Wednesday, general admission is FREE, but keep in mind that not everything is included with general admission: Attractions such as the 4-D Theater, Children's Zoo and several animal exhibits are only included in the "Total Zoo Experience."
-Parking is $17 if you decide to drive, but the BxM11 bus or the 2 or 3 trains can also take you there.
+Plus, there are giraffes, monkeys, bears, and tigers, to name just a small sample of the kid-favorite species you'll find at this epic zoo in NYC.
+The Children's Zoo offers a tamer, more tactile experience for those looking for a more hands-on visit: Little ones can interact with donkeys, sheep, and goats.
+In addition to animals, the zoo hosts a revamped Dinosaur Safari, a bug-themed carousel, and an epic Nature Trek experience that offers families a birds-eye view of the zoo.
+It lets children as young as 3 climb through elevated tunnels and across rope bridges to see zoo attractions from the treetops.
+Older kids (7 and up with adult supervision) can navigate the Treetop Adventure, which offers a zipline over a river and an obstacle course suspended in the trees.
+It also requires a hefty admission fee all its own.
+Visit the zoo on a Wednesday, and general admission is FREE (tickets are released on Mondays at 5pm), but keep in mind not everything is included: Attractions such as the Children's Zoo and several animal exhibits can be added on for an additional $7 per person, per attraction (tickets are purchased at the front booth on Wednesday).
+Total Experience tickets are $31.95 for ages 3-12; $41.95 for ages 13+.
+Children age 2 and under are FREE.
+Parking is $20 first come, first serve, if you decide to drive, but several buses and trains can also take you there.
 Single and double strollers are available to rent, which can come in handy at a zoo as expansive as this one.

-It's a special experience to have farm animals eat from your hand.
+It's a special experience to feed the animals at the Prospect Park Zoo.
 Photo by Louise Finnell

-Prospect Park Zoo — Brooklyn
+Prospect Park Zoo – Prospect Park, Brooklyn

-Staten Island Zoo -— Staten Island
+Staten Island Zoo – Staten Island

 The Southern Pudu will win your heart.
 Photo by Julie Larsen Maher for WCS

-Queens Zoo — Queens
+Queens Zoo – Flushing, Queens

-Central Park Zoo — Manhattan
+Central Park Zoo – Upper East Side

-RELATED: 23 Fun Things to Do in Central Park
+RELATED: 23 Fun Things To Do in Central Park

-New York Aquarium — Brooklyn
+New York Aquarium – Coney Island, Brooklyn